 You’re Not Eating Enough Calories

-Although losing weight requires a careful balance of eating healthy, exercising, drinking enough water and getting plenty of sleep, it starts with cutting calories.
+Although losing weight requires a careful balance of eating healthy, exercising, and getting plenty of sleep, it starts with cutting calories.
 After all, if you burn more calories than you take in, you’ll inevitably lose weight.
 But it’s possible to go overboard; your body needs calories for energy to function.
 One of the telltale signs of not eating enough calories is feeling tired all the time.
 Jim White, RD, ACSM, and owner of Jim White Nutrition Studios says you should never drop below 1,200 calories a day.
 For people who lead more active lifestyles, that number should be closer to 1,500-1,800 a day.
-Not only will cutting calories so drastically leave you feeling sluggish, but it will also slow down your metabolism and sabotage your weight-loss efforts.
+Not only will cutting calories leave you feeling sluggish, but it will also slow down your metabolism and sabotage your weight-loss efforts.

 You Eat Too Much Sugar